getkeops/keops/doc/api/why_using_keops.rst

 In array-centric frameworks, a standard way of computing Gaussian convolutions is thus to create and store in memory the full :math:`M`-by-:math:`N` kernel matrix :math:`K_{i,j}=K(x_i,y_j)`, before computing :math:`(a_i) = (K_{i,j}) (b_j)` as a matrix product.
 But for large datasets (say, :math:`M,N \geqslant 10,000`), this is not realistic: **large matrices just don't fit in GPU memories**.

-This is where we fit in: KeOps is all about **letting researchers break through the memory bottleneck**.
+Fortunately, KeOps is all about **letting researchers break through this memory bottleneck**.
 Relying on an **online map-reduce scheme**, we provide CUDA routines that "sum" the coefficients :math:`K_{i,j}\cdot b_j` as they are computed, without ever storing the full matrix :math:`K` in memory.